davedoesdev/mqlobber/README.md

 **Parameters:**

 - `{String} topic` Message topic.
 The topic should be a series of words separated by `.` (or whatever you configured [`QlobberFSQ`](https://github.com/davedoesdev/qlobber-fsq#qlobberfsqoptions) with on the server).
 - `{Object} [options]` Optional settings for this publication:
   - `{Boolean} single` If `true` then the message will be given to _at most_ one handler (across all clients connected to all servers).
 If you don't specify this then all interested handlers (across all clients) will receive it.

   - `{Integer} ttl` Time-to-live (in seconds) for this message.
 If you don't specify this then the default is taken from the [`QlobberFSQ`](https://github.com/davedoesdev/qlobber-fsq#qlobberfsqoptions) instance on the server.
 In any case, `QlobberFSQ`'s configured time-to-live is used to constrain `ttl`'s maximum value.

-- `{Function]} [cb]` Optional function to call once the server has published the message.
+- `{Function} [cb]` Optional function to call once the server has published the message.
 This will be passed the following argument:
   - `{Object} err` If an error occurred then details of the error, otherwise `null`.

 **Return:**